adonisjs/v5-docs/content/guides/http/middleware.md

   .middleware('auth') // 👈
 ```

+The middleware can be applied to one or multiple actions for resource routes.
+Learn more about [applying middleware to resourceful routes](./controllers.md#applying-middleware).

 You can also define multiple middleware on a route by passing them as an array or calling the middleware method multiple times.

 ```ts